libxsmm/libxsmm/documentation/tensorflow.md

 ./configure
 ```

 Bazel is downloading dependencies by default during the initial build stage and hence Internet access on the build system is highly desirable.
-When behind an HTTP-proxy, the environment variables `https_proxy` and `http_proxy` are considered by the Python package installer (pip) but they should carry `https://` and `http://` respectively (in the past `pip --proxy` was necessary despite of the environment variables being present e.g., `pip --proxy proxy.domain.com:912`).
+When behind an HTTP-proxy, the environment variables `https_proxy` and `http_proxy` are considered by the Python package installer (pip) but they should carry `https://` and `http://` respectively (in the past `pip --proxy` was necessary despite of the environment variables being present, e.g., `pip --proxy proxy.domain.com:912`).

 ```bash
 export https_proxy=https://proxy.domain.com:912